-The second additional legal principle applies to the factual situation where one tribe is not settled on a reservation under a treaty, but individual members of an "unaffiliated" tribe end up on the reservation of another tribe, either by obtaining allotments on that reservation or for other reasons.
+The second additional legal principle that applies to the Siletz Tribe's factual situation involves where one tribe is not originally settled on a reservation under a treaty, but individual members of an that "unaffiliated" tribe end up on the reservation of another tribe, either by obtaining allotments on that reservation or for other reasons.
 This was the situation in United States v.
 Suquamish Indian Tribe, 901 F.2d 772, 777 (9th Cir.
 1990), where the Ninth Circuit rejected the Suquamish Tribe's claim to be the successor to the Duwamish Tribe on the grounds that "individual Duwamish had moved to and settled at" the Suquamish Reservation, obtaining allotments there.
 The court found that no group or band of Duwamish moved there.
 Id.2 This test was clarified in United States v.
-Oregon, supra, where the Ninth Circuit concluded that for one tribe to be able to claim successorship to another tribe, the first tribe would have to show "a cohesive communal decision by the Duwamish to unite with the Suqamish," otherwise the Suquamish Tribe."
+Oregon, supra, where the Ninth Circuit concluded that for one tribe to be able to claim successorship to another tribe, the first tribe would have to show "a cohesive communal decision by the Duwamish to unite with the Suqamish," otherwise the Suquamish "could not successfully claim that it was a 'political successor' to the treaty time Duwamish Tribe."
 29 F.3d at 484.
 Movement and settlement of individual Indians does not result in successorship, under settled principles of law.

 This legal principle applies to the claims of the Grand Ronde Tribe that it has an interest in the original Siletz Reservation through its asserted successorship to the Nehalum Tribe, for example.
-Case law to which the Grand Ronde Tribe was a party and is therefore bound concluded that the Siletz Tribe is the successor the Nehalum Tribe: "Plaintiffs Chinook, Clatsop and the Ne-ha-lum tribes were placed on the Coast Reservation."
+Case law to which the Grand Ronde Tribe was a party and is therefore bound concluded that the Nehalum Tribe had moved as a tribe to the Siletz Coast Reservation, and that the Siletz Tribe is the successor the Nehalum Tribe: "Plaintiffs Chinook, Clatsop and the Ne-ha-lum tribes were placed on the Coast Reservation."
 Alcea Band of Tillamooks, supra, 59 F.Supp. at 954.
-Grand Ronde claims successorship to the Nehalum Tribe because some individual Nehalum Indians later moved to and settled on the Grand Ronde Reservation.
+Grand Ronde claims successorship to the Nehalum Tribe only because some a few individual Nehalum Indians later moved to and settled on the Grand Ronde Reservation.
 Under established federal precedent, the fact that some individual Nehalum Indians moved to the Grand Ronde Reservation did not make the Grand Ronde Tribe a successor to the Nehalum Tribe.
+Grand Ronde claims that the Nehalums and others were counted under the Grand Ronde Agency's census and therefore must have resided on the Grand Ronde Reservation, but the historical summary included as Attachment E shows conclusively that these Indians actually resided on the Siletz Reservation along the Coast, and that the Grand Ronde Indian Agency improperly attempted to assert jurisdiction over them, an assertion that was expressly rejected, several times, by the Commissioner of Indian Affairs.

-The Court contrasted this factual situation with that of the Muckleshoot and Tulalip Tribes, who were not tribes at the time of the treaty but became tribes comprised of small neighboring bands of Indians who signed the treaties and moved as bands to the designated reservation.
+The Court in U.S. v.
+Oregon contrasted the factual situation of the Suquamish and Duwamish Tribes with that of the Muckleshoot and Tulalip Tribes, who were not tribes at the time of the treaty but became tribes recognized by the federal government comprised of small neighboring bands of Indians who signed the treaties and moved as bands to the designated reservation.
 901 F.2d at 776.
-Those bands who resided together on the same reservation then "became known as the Tulalip and Muckleshoot Indians."
-Id.
+Those bands who resided together on the same reservation then "became known as the Tulalip and Muckleshoot Indians-," Id., and were recognized by the federal government as such.